tulde23/dependous/Readme.md

 **IScopedDependency**
 Designates an implementor as a discoverable dependency and asserts it's lifetime management should be scoped.

+**ISelfTransient**
+Makes a concrete type injectable through the IOC container and sets it's lifetime to trainsient

+**ISelfSingleton**
+Makes a concrete type injectable through the IOC container and sets it's lifetime to singleton

-These three interfaces only assert your intent on how instances of your dependency should be handled.
+These five interfaces only assert your intent on how instances of your dependency should be handled.
 This will be captured in the `DependencyMetadata` instance.
 It's up to the IOC container integration to actually register your dependencies.

 When declaring discovery interfaces, you must bind it to a specific lifetime.
 Either Singleton, Transient or Scoped.